mrsahin101/BOOKS/Embedded_Systems/EmbeddedLinux/Mastering_Embedded_Linux_Programming/Notes.md

 - Every systems needs a bootloader to bring the hardware to life and to load a kernel.
 - The device tree is simply a textual representation of a system that is compiled into a **device tree binary(dtb)** and which is passed to the kernel when it loads.

-## Chapter 4 -> Porting and Configuring the Kernel